 Because the penalty for sin is death (shed blood), the Jewish law required a sin offering for the forgiveness of sins.
 (Hebrews 9:22) A pure animal’s blood would be shed as payment, but this isn’t what God wanted, and these sacrifices weren’t pleasing to Him (Hebrew’s 10:8)

 What He wanted was loyalty (or mercy, not only for His people but also from His people–one person to another.)
 God wanted to be acknowledged by His creation.
 (Hosea 6:6) Instead the Israelites were unfaithful to Him.
 They lived wicked lives, breaking God’s commands even more than the nations around them.
 (Ezekiel 5:5-7)

 When we govern ourselves we aren’t able to keep God’s commands.
 Infact, it isn’t possible for us to be loyal to God on our own.
 (Romans 8:7)

 However, God had a plan.
 Jesus was born to be the sacrifice to end all sacrifice.
 (Hebrews 10:1-18) Why?
 He was the only one who was without sin.
-God the Father made Jesus to become sin–meaning, that Jesus was accepted as a pure sacrifice in place of the sins of all humanity.
+God the Father made (meaning caused or even sent) Jesus to become sin–meaning, that Jesus was accepted as a pure sacrifice in place of the sins of all humanity.
 He bore our sins upon the cross so that we would stop sinning and live for what’s pleasing to God.
 (1 Peter 2:24; 2 Corinthians 5:17-20)

 For those who believe, this means that He took our place, and He took our punishment on Himself.
 (2 Corinthians 5:21) Those who accept Jesus authority are forgiven their sins and receive the Holy Spirit.
 It’s then the Spirit of God who governs us, and helps us to follow our Leader.
 We are now considered no longer condemned by God.
 (Romans 8:1-14)